 The internet is a horrible invention.
 It’d be one thing if Google was a portal to your dead parents or an app called “Waterboard a Banker” or if FaceBook scrolled jealousy updates, but instead, liars strip in its smoky cabaret.
 Videos, pictures and, of course, tweets written in black on a lily white screen are all shit out of a collective ass.
 Tweets about everything from China to religion to underwear are rarely wise, just hyped: they’re a list of […]

 Life raped my mother.
-I mean it planted a kiss, humped her silently and ran, though she battled death like a Trojan.
+I mean it planted a kiss, fucked her silently and ran, though she battled death like a Trojan.
 Her laugh, wit and bones float in the sky like exhaust; misty black in life but now invisible.
-During her time on earth, I was a coke slut, but today what I’d do for a second with mom and her red-brown hair.
+During her time on earth I was a coke slut, but today what I’d do for a minute with mom and her red-brown hair.
 As a daughter, I envision her and breathe- it’s the only way to connect.
-I learned […]
+I […]